centrifugal/documentation/clients/javascript.md

         token: "SHA-256 HMAC TOKEN"
     });

+    centrifuge.subscribe("news", function(message) {
+        console.log(message);
+    });

     centrifuge.connect();

 </script>
 ```

+In example above we initialize `Centrifuge` object instance, subscribe on channel
+"news", printing new messages received from channel "news" into console and actually
+make connection to Centrifugo.
+And that's all code which required for simple real-time
+messaging handling on client side!

 Parameters `url`, `user`, `timestamp` and `token` are required.
 Let's look at these
 connection parameters and other configuration options in detail.